 Has cognitive capabilities and automates processes involving unstructured data and documents, including images, PDFs, emails, Word documents, and more.

-When comparing IPA vs. RPA, it’s worth reviewing the technologies that IPA supports (and which RPA does not), including:
+When comparing IPA and RPA, it’s worth reviewing the technologies that IPA supports (and which RPA platforms do not), including:

-In summary, customers should be thinking in terms of RPA and unstructured data automation as complementary.
+In summary, customers should be thinking in terms of IPA and RPA as complementary – again, as a form of intelligent automation RPA.
 An intelligent automation platform translates the unstructured data into structured data to plug back into the RPA platform.
 Now you’ve got an intelligent RPA solution that can deliver unstructured data automation.

 It’s a powerful combination that can apply to many common back-office use cases in insurance, including property and casualty and life insurance; financial services and commercial banking; commercial real estate; legal & compliance, sales & support, general operations, and more.